TycheSoftwares/product-input-fields-for-woocommerce/readme.txt

 == Changelog ==

+= 1.3.1 - 21/09/2021 =
+* Fix - Fatal error was coming with PHP 8.
+This is fixed now.
+* Fix - Product input fields were getting displayed on the frontend even if the plugin setting was kept disabled and shortcode was added.
+This is fixed now.
+* Fix - Numbers were not coming on the product page when the 'Range' type was selected.
+This is fixed now.
+* Fix - Duplicate fields were coming on the frontend when the product input fields were shown using the shortcode and the input fields values were not getting passed to the cart.
+This is fixed now.

 = 1.3.0 - 19/03/2021 =
 * Fixed an issue of after clicking on Order again button on My Account page, it shows the error of required fields.
 * Fixed an issue of additional description is shown on all the products even after disabling the All products setting.